Jakob Poeltl Player Props: Raptors vs. Hornets

-The Toronto Raptors, Jakob Poeltl included, match up versus the Charlotte Hornets on Sunday at 1:00 PM ET.
+Jakob Poeltl and his Toronto Raptors teammates will match up versus the Charlotte Hornets on Tuesday at 7:00 PM ET.

-We're going to examine Poeltl's prop bets, using stats and trends to help you make good selections.
+If you'd like to place a wager on Poeltl's props, we break down his available ones, providing some stats and trends, below.

 Jakob Poeltl Prop Bets vs. the Hornets